Written by Ronald Wilkerson, Jean Louise Matthias, Brannon Braga, and Rene Echevarria

 In Lessons, Captain Picard (Patrick Stewart) is working one evening late into the night (or early in the morning, depending on how you look at it) when he finds all the ship’s systems, including the replicators, library, and communications off-line, their resources having been allocated to stellar cartography.
 Curiosity piqued, he meets the new head of stellar cartography, Lieutenant Commander Nella Daren (portrayed by Wendy Hughes).

-The two develop a mutual attraction to each other.
+The two develop a mutual attraction for each other.
 However, there are some differences.
 Captain Picard has always been portrayed as a very private person, and he has misgivings about his relationship with Nella, even to the point that he discusses the situation with Counselor Troi (Marina Sirtis).
-His conscience eased, he pursues the relationship.
+His conscience eased, and he pursues the relationship.

 When the Enterprise travels to Bersallis III to evacuate colonists who are in the path of severe planetary firestorms, Picard has misgivings about Nella being sent to the planet to coordinate a shield of sorts to protect the colonists and crew during the evacuation.
 Picard must decide whether or not to risk Nella’s life to ensure the mission goes as planned.
 Two teams are left behind, Nella’s among them.